 Why it works: Addresses hesitation directly instead of ignoring it.
 Uses real objections (not straw man arguments).
 The “what happens if you do nothing” reframe is powerful because it shifts the decision from “should I act” to “can I afford not to.”

-The best objections to address are the ones your audience actually has.
-If you do not know them yet, think about what stopped you from taking action when you were starting.
 Common ones for affiliate marketing: “I cannot afford it,” “I do not have enough time,” “Is this legit?” and “I have tried things before and they did not work.”

-Email 7: The Closing Email (Day 12)
+What Should You Know About Email 7: The Closing Email (Day 12)?

 Final Nudge + What Comes Next